Typhoon Faxai Rips Through Tokyo Area: At Least 2 Dead And 700,000 Without Power

 People in eastern Japan woke up Monday morning to survey the damage caused by Typhoon Faxai.
 It made landfall overnight near Tokyo, leaving dozens injured and hundreds of thousands of homes without power. pic.twitter.com/Z52dySxRmf— NHK WORLD News (@NHKWORLD_News) September 9, 2019

 Commuters who got up Monday morning hoping to make their way to work were faced with flooded streets and rows of utility poles that had been thrown down.
-Travelers who made it to train stations faced cancellations or long delays, as crews worked to restore service.
+Those who made it to train stations faced cancellations or long delays, as crews worked to restore service.
 One station's roof was blown onto its tracks.

 Some of the worst damage came in the coastal Chiba Prefecture, east of the capital across Tokyo Bay.
-On Sunday night, Faxai began plowing its way up the bay, bringing dangerous winds inland as it passed just west of Chiba City.
-It then turned to the northeast and made its way back over the Pacific Ocean on Monday.
+On Sunday night, Faxai began plowing its way up the bay, bringing dangerous winds inland as it passed just west of Chiba City, making landfall early Monday.
+It then turned to the northeast and made its way back over the Pacific Ocean.

-Faxai is also being linked to a fire at Japan's largest floating solar power plant, which sits on the water of the Yamakura Dam in Chiba Prefecture.
-The 13.7 megawatt plant covers 44 acres, but dozens of its panels erupted into blazing fires on Monday.
-According to NHK, fire officials say the typhoon's intense winds may have pushed the panels on top of one another, causing them to overheat when the sun hit the solar plant.
+Faxai is also being linked to a fire at Japan's largest floating solar power plant, which sits on the waters of the Yamakura Dam in Chiba Prefecture.
+The 13.7-megawatt plant covers 44 acres, but dozens of its panels erupted in flames on Monday.
+According to NHK, fire officials say the typhoon's intense winds might have pushed the panels on top of one another, causing them to overheat when the sun hit the solar plant.

 【速報】午後１時、千葉県市原市の山倉ダムで通行人から湖面に浮かぶソーラーパネルから火が出ていると通報がありました。現在も火が広がっているということです。発電に使われている設備であることから、消防は通電の遮断が完了次第、消火活動にあたるとしています。#ソーラーパネル #火災 pic.twitter.com/QaTW5CGg7y— TBS NEWS (@tbs_news) September 9, 2019

-As images from the city of Ichihara show, the typhoon also knocked down a golf driving range's green safety netting, sending an entire side of the assembly — support poles and all — crashing onto neighboring homes.
+As images from the city of Ichihara in Chiba Prefecture show, the typhoon also knocked down green safety netting at a golf driving range, sending an entire side of the assembly — support poles and all — crashing onto neighboring homes.
 The posts crushed the rooftops of houses as the large structure fell; in one case, a single pole was left sticking out of a roof.

-Faxai struck just days after a separate typhoon struck the Korean Peninsula across the Sea of Japan.
+Faxai struck just days after a separate typhoon struck the Korean Peninsula.
 Typhoon Lingling caused at least five deaths in North Korea, according to the country's state news agency.
-And in South Korea, at least three people died from the storm, according to The Korea Herald.
+At least three people in South Korea died as a result of the storm, according to The Korea Herald.

 Lingling damaged more than 9,400 buildings, South Korea's Yonhap News Agency says, noting that the storm brought the fifth-strongest winds of any typhoon that has ever been recorded hitting the peninsula.

-Emergency crews working to restore power and help those whose homes were damaged are facing a prolonged threat in southern South Korea, as heavy rains were forecast for both Monday and Tuesday.
+Emergency crews working to restore power and help those whose homes were damaged in southern South Korea are still facing difficult conditions, as heavy rains were forecast for both Monday and Tuesday.